 Anne F. O'Berry

 Anne F. O'Berry came to Florida in 1991 from New York, continuing her work as a litigator and death row attorney.
-A graduate of the University of Pennsylvania summa cum laude and New York University School of Law, she joined our firm in 2011.
+She joined our firm in 2011.

 New York University School of Law, New York, New York.
 J.D., 1986.
 Articles Editor, Annual Survey of American Law.